kubeflow/community/proposals/897-experiment-tracking/README.md

 1. A Kubeflow-published MLflow container image rebuilt from upstream MLflow and shipped with the donated Kubernetes plugins preinstalled.
 1. A supported Helm-based deployment path.
-Kubeflow should prefer contributing the missing requirements upstream to [mlflow/mlflow#21973](https://github.com/mlflow/mlflow/pull/21973), where review feedback is already capturing several Kubeflow-specific needs.
-If the upstream chart cannot accommodate Kubeflow's plugin, deployment, and authentication requirements in time for Phase 1, Kubeflow should maintain its own chart or manifests only until the upstream path is sufficient.
+For Phase 1, Kubeflow should initially own the Helm chart so it can ship the required plugin, deployment, and authentication configuration on Kubeflow's timeline.
+In parallel, Kubeflow should continue working with upstream MLflow on [mlflow/mlflow#21973](https://github.com/mlflow/mlflow/pull/21973) to see whether Kubeflow can eventually reuse the upstream chart directly or consume it as a subchart instead of duplicating the full chart long term.
 1. Default Helm values that deploy MLflow into `kubeflow-system`.
 Operators that want stronger isolation should treat overriding this to a dedicated namespace such as `kubeflow-mlflow` as a best practice.
 1. Kubeflow-specific documentation and examples covering the supported MLflow deployment pattern, multi-user